 71. What do scattered patchy infiltrates indicate?

-72. What does fluffy infiltrates indicate?
+72. What do fluffy infiltrates indicate?

-74. What does wedge-shaped infiltrates indicate?
+74. What do wedge-shaped infiltrates indicate?

 75. What does a butterfly or batwing appearance indicate?